FAIRmat-NFDI/pynxtools-stm/docs/explanation/reader-explanation.md

     - Nanonis: Generic 5e, Generic 4.5

 ## NeXus Application Definition
-To define a standarized schema, we choose NeXus ontology and we defined a application definition `NXsts` for reading and standarizing `STM` as well as `STS` experimental data.
-To get the application definition and other related base classes please follow NeXus-FAIRmat page for [Scanning Tunneling Spectroscopy](https://fairmat-nfdi.github.io/nexus_definitions/sts-structure.html).
-There you will get application definition `NXsts` and other base classed used to construct the application defintion.
+To define a standardized schema, we chose the [NeXus format](https://www.nexusformat.org/) and we defined an application definition `NXsts` for standardizing data from `STM` as well as `STS` experiments.
+You can find the application definition and information on related NeXus base classes on the NeXus-FAIRmat page for [Scanning Tunneling Spectroscopy](https://fairmat-nfdi.github.io/nexus_definitions/sts-structure.html).

 ## Introduction to the Different Input Files
-To utilize or reuse or extend the reader, motivation behind the reader input files must be understood.
-The files are using specific semantics rules so that reader can understand the files and work with the content of files.
+To utilize, reuse, or extend the reader, the different reader input files must be understood.
+The files are using specific semantic rules so that reader can understand the files and work with their content.
 The input files are:

-1. Raw File that contains experimental data
+1. Raw File(s) containing data from experiments
 2. ELN (Electronic Lab Notebook) to collect user input data
-3. Config files that connects the data to NeXus application concept.
+3. Config file that connect the data to concepts in the NeXus application definition `NXsts`.

 ### Raw File
-This type of file (such as `example.dat` or `example.sxm`) just comes from the experiment.
+This type of file (such as `example.dat` or `example.sxm`) is the data file generated during the experiment.
 ### ELN (Electronic Lab Notebook)
 This file supports user input data that is not part of the experimental data file.
 There are two ways to define or write ELN files.
 The first one can be distinguished, for sake of explanation, as **command line ELN**.
 This should be a YAML file (with `.yaml` file extension ).
 Such type of ELN needs to be used to run the reader from the command line.
 The second one can be called, for sake of explanation, **NOMAD Schema ELN**.
 This is also a YAML file, but with the extension `.scheme.archive.yaml`.
 This ELN is needed if the reader is being used from NOMAD.
 Note that NOMAD will parse the NOMAD Schema ELN into a YAML file of the first type.